mohsenasadi501/DataStructureAlgorithm/README.md

 All these operations run in **O(1)** .

-Dictionary in C# code with runtime complexcity:
+Dictionary in C# code with time complexcity:

 ```csharp
 Dictionary<int, string> part1 = new Dictionary<int, string>();